cwrichardson/r3f-flying-triangles/README.md

+# Extended Material
+To extend the `MeshStandardMaterial` with out custom shaders, I ended up using [Custom Shader Material](https://github.com/FarazzShaikh/THREE-CustomShaderMaterial/tree/main) instead of the `extendMaterial` Yuri uses in the video.
+This means we use things like `csm_Position` instead of `transformed`.
+Read the docs.

 # GLBs
 A good source of GLBs is [Sketchfab](https://sketchfab.com/).
 You can try searching for "Smithsonian" to get some good public domain ones.